 This is how solid/dense or transparent an item is.
 Similar to ‘surface’, the more opaque the item, the heavier it will appear to be.
 In the photos below you can see how opacity affects the visual weight and scale of a necklace.
 Click here for more on visual weight.

-Likewise with fabric; the following two light coloured outfits have different fabric density and design weight and as a result are most complemented by like weighted t accessories.
+Likewise with fabric; the following two light coloured outfits have different fabric density and design weight and as a result are most complimented by like weighted accessories.
 Light with light, heavy with heavy.
 Whereas the blue outfit on the right is better balanced than the one on the left.
 The lightness of the fabric, the amount of skin exposed and her slight figure all serve to make her over-knee boots appear a tad to heavy for the outfit.

 One of the keys to accessorizing is knowing how to pair the shape of accessories to that of the outfit or body part that it is position near to.
 This is particularly important with necklaces, earrings, hats, handbags and prints.